sh1boot/sh1boot.github.io/_posts/2023-12-18-why-i-want-a-dedicated-hash-instruction.md

-SIMD demands a lot of set up and tear-down costs to handle edges and to mix across the width of the vector, but in the case of hashing that's frequently the whole operation, and the extra operations to fit the problem into SIMD ops are entity counterproductive to getting an answer the quickly as possible.
+SIMD demands a lot of set up and tear-down costs to handle edges and to mix across the width of the vector, but in the case of hashing that's frequently the whole operation, and the extra operations to fit the problem into SIMD instructions are entirely counterproductive to getting an answer the quickly as possible.
 SIMD is inherently _bad at this_.